-(a) Tape Recording
+(a) Tape, Digital, or Other Recording

-- (1) Except as provided in paragraph (b), the Director will make a tape recording of every hearing.
-The Director will provide a copy of the tape to any party upon request for a nominal fee. - (2) The panel may order the parties to provide a transcription of the tape recording.
+(1) Except as provided in paragraph (b), the Director will make a tape, digital, or other recording of every hearing.
+The Director will provide a copy of the recording to any party upon request for a nominal fee.

+(2) The panel may order the parties to provide a transcription of the recording.
 If the panel orders a transcription, copies of the transcription must be provided to each arbitrator and each party.
-The panel will determine which party or parties must pay the cost of making the transcription and copies. - (3) The tape recording is the official record of the proceeding, even if it is transcribed.
+The panel will determine which party or parties must pay the cost of making the transcription and copies.

+(3) The recording is the official record of the proceeding, even if it is transcribed.